wp-plugins/ad-injection/readme.txt

 IP addresses of people who shouldn't see your ads can be defined.
 These could be the IP addresses of your friends, family, or even yourself.

+= Alternate content =

+This is content that is displayed when ads are blocked for the user.
+Ads can only be blocked for specific users if you use one of the dynamic modes (mfunc or direct_dynamic).
+You could use this alternate content to show other content, some kind of layout filler, or even a different type of ad.
+I've added support for rotation of alternate content as well.

 = Not tied to any ad provider =

 The advert code can be copied and pasted directly from your ad provider (Google AdSense, adBrite, ClickBank, etc) which will help you to comply with any terms of service (TOS) that state their ad code may not be modified.

 = Flexible ad positioning =

 Easy positioning options are provided for left, right, center, float left, and float right (or a random variant of these).
 Extra spacing can be set above and below the ad using the CSS margin and padding boxes.
 Or if that isn't flexible enough, you can write your own positioning code using HTML and CSS.
+And you can select which paragraph random ads should start from.

 = Works with WP Super Cache =